 Since 2018, a number of US states have started looking into making sports betting legal and regulated.
 Some, like Utah, have made it illegal straight away; some are still in the process of making it legal and there are a couple of states that have already done their job.
 Let’s talk about some of those!

 - New Jersey – There are 14 New Jersey casinos where you can bet on sports.
 Some of those, like Borgata and Resorts, have their own online sportsbook sites and apps.
+You could learn more about out poker in NJ on 888CasinoPromoCode and check out more on the gambling scene.

 - Nevada – The state that legalized the activity ages ago is also among the forerunners when online betting is concerned.
 There are plenty of casinos in Las Vegas that have their own sportsbook websites/apps.
 However, you’re required to sign up in person, as well as to turn on geolocation on your device while betting.